 Types of Pizza Ovens

-Our review features a few different styles of pizza oven, and it is essential to distinguish between them.
+Our review features the best pizza ovens of a few different styles, and it is essential to distinguish between them.
 When we talk about different types of pizza ovens, we're mainly referring to the type of fuel they use.
 While we put a few electric models through our specific testing protocol, most of this guide will focus on outdoor ovens — these are fired with natural fuels, like wood or charcoal, or propane gas.

 A wood-fired oven is the only way to make pizza for the traditionalist.
 The process of cooking bread in a wood-fired oven is as old as our agrarian history, and even the modern wood oven has hardly changed in design since its rise to popularity in Ancient Greece.
 They are the reliable, timeless option.Pros